Marshall T. Meyer Rabbinic Fellowship

 (1997-1999)

-Rabbi Dworsky serves as Associate Chaplain for Jewish and Interfaith Life at Carleton College in Northfield, MN, and as the rabbi of Temple Sholom in Eau Claire, WI – doing both jobs, and more, while living happily in her native St. Paul, MN.
+Rabbi Dworsky serves as associate chaplain for Jewish and interfaith life at Carleton College and at St. Olaf College in Northfield, MN.
+She does both jobs and more, while living happily in her native St. Paul, MN.

 Yael Ridberg